 You can also choose to upgrade your Vitality program membership to Vitality PLUS,13 which gives you access to even more rewards, including:

-12 National Institute of Neurological Disorders and Stroke.
-“Brain basics: Understanding sleep.”
-Retrieved from https://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Understanding-Sleep
+12 National Institute of Neurological Disorders and Stroke: “Brain basics: Understanding sleep.”

 13 To participate in the John Hancock Vitality PLUS Program, you must elect the Healthy Engagement rider.
 For each year you are eligible to participate in the John Hancock Vitality Program, you have an opportunity to earn credits based on healthy actions you take.
 Every year, these activities result in Vitality Points, which are used to determine a Vitality Status, which then determines the amount of credits applied to your policy’s cash value.
 These credits may lower your premium or improve your cash value accumulation potential.
 The Vitality GO program is subject to state approval.

-14 Premium savings are in comparison to the same John Hancock policy without the Vitality program.
-Annual premium savings will vary based upon policy type, the terms of the policy, and the level of the insured’s participation in the John Hancock Vitality PLUS program.
+14 Premium savings are in comparison to the same John Hancock life insurance policy without Vitality PLUS.
+The level of premium savings are cumulative over the life of the policy and will vary based upon underwriting status, issue age, policy type, the terms of the policy and the Vitality Status achieved.
+Premiums savings are only available with Vitality PLUS.

 15 Apple Watch program is not available in New York or Puerto Rico.
 Apple Watches ordered through John Hancock Vitality may not be shipped to addresses in Guam.
 Once you become a Vitality PLUS member and complete the Vitality Health Review (VHR), you can order Apple Watch by electronically signing, at checkout, a Retail Installment Agreement with the Vitality Group, for the retail price of the watch.
 After an initial payment of $25 plus tax, over the next two years, monthly out of pocket payments are based on the number of Standard Workouts (10,000 to 14,999 steps) and Advanced Workouts (15,000 steps) or the applicable Active Calorie thresholds.
 The step counts required for Standard and Advanced Workouts are reduced for members beginning at age 71+.
 One-time upgrade fees plus taxes apply if you choose (GPS + Cellular) versions of Apple Watch, larger watch case sizes, certain bands and case materials.
 For more information, please contact a John Hancock representative.
 Apple is not a participant in or sponsor of this promotion.
 Apple Watch is a registered trademark of Apple Inc. All rights reserved.